lechaps/cluboeno/README.md

 ## Thanks

 Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
-And also thanks to [goransv](https://github.com/appernetic) for creating this awesome theme.
+And also thanks to [goransv](https://github.com/appernetic) for creating this nice theme.

 ## Sponsors